 A simple one-armed bandit style slot with a four-tiered jackpot system rather than a bonus game.
 It plays well with high volatility and an RTP of 96.37%.

-The decorative theme for Shining Crown is that of a classic slot machine.
+The decorative theme for Shining Crown from EGT is that of a classic slot machine.
 The usual one-armed bandit symbols of lucky-7s, bells, cherries and other assorted fruit make an appearance coupled with the titular crowns for a Wild symbol.

 It is a time honoured design and works as well as any of the numerous similar games cashing on on the caché of old school designs.